Teide: The Canary Islands

+Formation of Tenerife

+The formation of Tenerife began a little less than 12 Mya.
+It started with the formation of a shield volcano centered not far from Teide itself, with volcanic activity which endured to around 8.9 Mya.
+The volcanic activity then stopped, and the volcano underwent some collapses in the process of erosion.
+One new shield volcano formed between 6 and 5 Mya, more to the west, in Teno then another in Anaga, to the east, between 4.9 and 3.9 Mya.
+Together, these three shield volcanoes represent 90% of the volume of Tenerife.
+The lavas are basalts, basic rocks (i.e. having a low content of silica) and therefore very fluid, this explains the characteristic form of shield volcanoes.

+Around 3.5 Mya, after a pause of 5.5 million years, volcanic activity resumed to the level of the first shield volcano.
+This is the start of the rejuvenation phase, forming the volcano Las Cañadas.
+It was also in this period that the volcanic activity began in the rifts of the island, formed by radial fractures due to the thrust of magma in the central volcano.
+The eruptions of Las Cañadas were initially basic and fluid lavas, but they differentiated over time (trachybasalts and phonolites), which gave place to more explosive eruptions.
+Around 200,000 years ago, the peak of the volcano was swept away in a giant land slide to the north, forming the caldera of Las Cañadas.
+These massive landslides were quite frequent and were in part cased by the fractures of the rifts.
+Besides the caldera, the landslides were also responsible for the valley of La Orotava (around 600,000 years ago) and Güímar (around 850,000 years ago).

-Formation
+Formation of Teide

 The stratovolcanoes Teide and Pico Viejo (Old Peak, although it is in fact younger than Teide) are the most recent centres of activity on the volcanic island of Tenerife, which is the largest (2058 km2) and highest (3715 m) island in the Canaries.
 It has a complex volcanic history.
 The formation of the island and the development of the current Teide volcano took place in the five stages shown in the diagram on the right.

 Stage one

 Like the other Canary Islands, and volcanic ocean islands in general, Tenerife was built by accretion of large shield volcanoes, three of which developed in a relatively short period.
 This early shield stage volcanism formed the bulk of the emerged part of Tenerife.
 The shield volcanoes date back to the Miocene and early Pliocene and are preserved in three isolated and deeply eroded massifs: Anaga (to the northeast), Teno (to the northwest) and Roque del Conde (to the south).
 Each shield was apparently constructed in less than three million years, and the entire island in about eight million years.